 - Navigate to cell A1 in the current tab

 - Upload your first .CSV file (not the .ZIP ones)

 - Select “Replace data at selected cell” (cell A1)

 Google sheets should give you something that looks like this:

 As mentioned above, Luno doesn’t have a field for what transaction type you completed.
 They give a text description of each transaction (like “Sold 0.000596 BTC/ZAR @ 17,219”) but not a field that just says “Sell” for all transactions where you sold some BTC.
 So, let’s add them manually.

-- Click the add filter button (or select Data > Filter)
+- Click the add filter button (or select Data > Filter in Google Sheets)